wgsl-tooling-wg/wesl-spec/WeslToml.md

 For dual publishing, the expectation is that one would have a primary package manager, and then attempt to mirror the structure for other package managers.

-## `auto-dependencies` field
+## `dependencies` entry

+All used dependencies are explicitly listed here.

+### `dependencies = "auto"`

+Instead of specifying a list of dependencies, one can specify `dependencies = "auto"`.
+Then, the available dependencies are automatically inferred from the list of installed libraries.

-The `auto-dependencies` field is an ecosystem specific feature.
+This is an ecosystem specific feature.
 It is supported by

 - npm: enabled by default.

-For other package managers it defaults to `false`.
-Setting it to `true` in unsupported cases is an error.
+Exact semantics will be figured out.

 ## Q&A